MicrosoftDocs/azure-docs/articles/sec-azure-security-audit-log-management.md

 This article is more focused on generation and collection phases of the lifecycle.

-## Log Generation
+## Log generation
 Security events are raised in the Windows Event Log for the **System**, **Security**, and **Application** channels in virtual machines.
 To ensure that events are logged without potential data loss, it is important to appropriately configure the size of the event log.
 Base the size on the number of events that auditing policy settings generate and the event collection policies defined.
-For more information, see [Planning and Deploying Advanced Security Audit Policies](https://technet.microsoft.com/en-us/library/ee513968).

-*NEED TO FIX LAST LINK which was supposed to go to [Planning for security audit monitoring and management](http://technet.microsoft.com/en-us/library/ee513968(v=ws.10).aspx#BKMK_4*
+For more information, see [Planning for security audit monitoring and management](http://technet.microsoft.com/library/ee513968.aspx#BKMK_4).

 >[AZURE.NOTE] When using Windows Event Forwarding (WEF) or Azure Diagnostics (explained in the [Log Collection](#Log-Collection) section) to pull logs from Cloud Services or virtual machines, consider the potential impacts of system outages.
 For example, if your WEF environment goes down for some time, you either need to make sure the log size is big enough to account for a longer time duration, or be prepared for possible log data loss.

-For Cloud Services applications that are deployed in Azure and virtual machines created from the [Azure Virtual Machines Gallery](http://azure.microsoft.com/en-us/gallery/virtual-machines/#microsoft), a set of operating system security events are enabled by default.
+For Cloud Services applications that are deployed in Azure and virtual machines created from the [Azure Virtual Machines Gallery](http://azure.microsoft.com/gallery/virtual-machines/#microsoft), a set of operating system security events are enabled by default.
 Customers can add, remove, or modify events to be audited by customizing the operating system audit policy.
-For more information, see [Security Policy Settings Reference](http://technet.microsoft.com/library/jj852210(v=ws.10).aspx).
+For more information, see [Security Policy Settings Reference](http://technet.microsoft.com/library/jj852210.aspx).

 You can use the following methods to generate additional logs from operating system (such as audit policy changes) and Windows components (such as IIS):